NTUT-NPC/ntut-server/README.md

-# Koa2 API Boilerplate (Typescript version)
+# NTUT API Server
-Boilerplate for Node.js Koa2 API application with Typescript, TSLint, ES2017, Yarn.
+An API server for a series of application of Taipei Tech that write by NTUT Programming Club.

 ## Requirements
 - Redis (installed & running)